-6.32 The NPPF requires that MPAs should set out policies to encourage the prior extraction of minerals, where practical and environmentally feasible, if it is necessary for non-mineral development to take place.
+- 6.39 The NPPF requires that MPAs should set out policies to encourage the prior extraction of minerals, where practical and environmentally feasible, if it is necessary for non-mineral development to take place.
 Where non-mineral development is proposed, developers may be required to carry out investigation work to ascertain whether there are economically viable mineral resources present and whether prior extraction is practicable.
-The Minerals Resource Assessment may conclude that prior extraction is not practicable due to constraints and location, delay to construction timetable, and effect on landform thereby making the site not viable for the proposed development.
-The Mineral Planning Authority will consider the conclusions of the Minerals Resource Assessment, including on prior extraction, in forming its view on the proposed development and provide advice to the Local Planning Authority.
+The results of this work should be presented within a Minerals Resource Assessment (MRA) which should be proportionate to the nature and scale of the proposal.
+Guidance on preparing a MRA can be found within the separate guidance document on safeguarding.
+The Minerals Resource Assessment may conclude that prior extraction is not practicable due to constraints and location, delay to construction timetable, and effect on landform thereby making the site not viable for the proposed development. - 6.40 The Mineral Planning Authority will consider the conclusions of the Minerals Resource Assessment, including on prior extraction, in forming its view on the proposed development and provide advice to the Local Planning Authority.